douglasgscofield/yoruba/README.md

    group dictionary, and declares the read to be part of the identified read group

-By default, `readgroup` will give all reads the supplied read group.
-If the read group dictionary already defines a read group with the same ID, its definition will be removed and replaced with a definition containing the read group information given in the command-line options.
-If the dictionary defines other read groups, these definitions will remain in the BAM file header, but all reads in the BAM file will still be given the new read group.
+By default, all reads in the BAM file will be given the supplied read group.
+If the dictionary already defines a read group with the same ID, its definition will be replaced with the supplied information.
+If the dictionary contains other read groups, their definitions will remain in the BAM file header (if present) but all reads will be given the supplied read group.

-This behaviour can be changed by using the options `--no-replace`, `--only-replace` and `--clear`.
+This behaviour can be changed by using the options `--replace` and `--clear`.
 See table below.

 The only argument required to specify a valid read group is `--ID` or its synonym `--id`.